Aonrud/ila-ui-elements/README.md

 ### imageViewerButtons : <code>object</code>
 The available buttons which can be set in the Image Viewer configuration.
-Note that zoom has an additional 'active' and 'disabled' state setting.
+Note that reveal and zoom have additional 'active' states, and zoom also has a 'disabled' state.

 **Kind**: global typedef
 **Properties**